astrogirlnim/WordWiseAI/documentation/real-time-grammar-performance-optimization-checklist.md

 - [ ] **(Optional) Virtualization**
   - [ ] Use virtualization for extremely large documents (render only visible blocks)

+### **Phase 6.1: Bugfixes for Pagination-Scoped Grammar Checking**

+*Nataly, here is the actionable bugfix plan for optimizing grammar checks and eliminating rate/timeouts by scoping checks to the visible page only:*

+#### **Subfeature 1: Limit Grammar Checks to Visible Page**
+- [x] Refactor `useGrammarChecker` to only process the visible page's text (not the full document)
+- [x] On page change, cancel any in-flight grammar checks for the previous page
+- [x] Only chunk and process the current page's text (if needed)
+- [x] Remove background processing for non-visible pages
+- [x] Ensure error decorations only apply to the visible page

+#### **Subfeature 2: Rate Limit and Queue Management**
+- [ ] Guarantee only one chunk-processing session per document at a time
+- [ ] Add logs to confirm only one chunk queue runs at a time
+- [ ] Prevent overlapping chunk-processing sessions on rapid edits or page changes

+#### **Subfeature 3: Reliable Error-to-Editor Sync**
+- [ ] Add a `useEffect` in `DocumentEditor` to dispatch grammar errors to the editor on every `errors` state change
+- [ ] Ensure `GrammarExtension` always receives the latest errors
+- [ ] Add debug logs to trace the flow of errors from state to decorations

+#### **Subfeature 4: (Optional) Full Document Check**
+- [ ] Add a "Full Document Check" button for power users, with a warning about rate limits
+- [ ] Ensure this feature is throttled and does not interfere with per-page checks

 ---

 ## 🎯 **Implementation Priority Matrix**